St John crew told they're 'too PC' for 'dealing with black people'

 She said he was "just running around pacing backward and forwards around the home".

-She'd also heard him on the phone saying how "he had beaten the shit out of the patient and cut his finger off".
+She'd also heard him on the phone saying how "he had beaten the s*** out of the patient and cut his finger off".

 "He was obviously quite upset ... sometimes you could understand what he was saying, sometimes it was a bit of a rant as he went off into the other room."